yohn-dezmon/lending-club-loan-pipeline/README.md

 ***DataExploration/loan_data_exploration.ipynb***

 I chose to use a jupyter notebook to do the exploration/visualization because of its ability to visualize the data and graphs (with matplotlib/seaborn) while you are writing the code.
+For the data exploration portion of this project, I accessed the loan.csv and LCDataDictionary.xlsx files locally, and accessed their paths by using a configuration file: config.json (which is hidden with .gitignore).

 To explore the dataset I observed various features.
 To begin I started by printing the columns in both the data dictionary and the dataset itself, and by reading the meaning of